CodeMell/Reading-Notes/201/Class05/class-05.md

     font-style used to turn italic text on or off.

 5. Describe two ways you could add spacing around the characters displayed in an h1 element.
+    Use letter-spacing for how space out each letter should be Use word-spacing for how space out each word should be

 ## Things I want to know more about